backstage/backstage/docs/frontend-system/architecture/20-extensions.md

 });
 ```

-Note that while the `createExtension` is public API and used in many places, it is not typically what you use when building plugins and features.
+Note that while the `createExtension` function is public API and used in many places, it is not typically what you use when building plugins and features.
 Instead there are many [extension blueprints](./23-extension-blueprints.md) exported by both the core APIs and plugins that make it easier to create extensions for more specific usages.

 ## Extension data